Circa 2010; Old Spice came out with its Old Spice Man campaign which was a little unorthodox, to say the least.

 The company implemented an AI solution that could identify predictors of churn risks and began screening customers according to these new filters.

-If a customer exhibited any of the characteristics of a high-churn risk candidate, they would immediately be prioritized to given individual priority over other customers.
+If a customer exhibited any of the characteristics of a high-churn risk candidate, they would immediately be prioritized to be given individual priority over other customers.
 This way, the company managed to reduce its churn rate down to 1.98% in 2019.

 It would take too much time and length to give you a breakdown of exactly how AI can be used to improve marketing and business outcomes.

 However, these 9 examples of how AI marketing is used can give you some perspective on the potential this technology holds.

 With increasing access to AI at more affordable rates, a business can turn around their prospects by becoming better business providers given the data processing and automation functionalities of your typical AI marketing solution.